Q. Why is it important to annually clean-out your main sewer line?

 A: Yes, our company offers any maintenance plan that is needed for each individual drain.
 Cleaning drains on maintenance typically keeps the cost down as well and you avoid high emergency rates.
 You can also clean your sinks and tubs on maintenance, too.
 Keep in mind sinks and tubs get clogged up with grease, oils, soap scum, hair and all other sorts of debris we aren’t even aware goes down.
 Keeping lines open and clear will also keep nasty sewer smells out of your house as well.
 Have you ever unclogged a bathtub and pulled a slimy hairball that was a couple feet long and smelled it?
 It’s not a pretty sight or smell.

 Q: Does your company use hand snakes or motorized snakes to clean drain lines?

 A: Our company uses professional state-of-the-art motorized snakes, unless a situation presents itself otherwise.

 Q: What is Hydro-Jetting?

 A: Cleaning your drain lines with extreme water pressure.
 This service is not like any other service and has to be performed by a professional.
 Most common times hydro-jetting is needed is in commercial buildings and restaurants that use grease and have hard build ups.
 It’s also called water jetting.
-We recommend this cleaning mainly at commercial properties but will also use it at time with residential.
-Mainlines at a residents that’s over 125ft long will suggest a water jetting because it may be more beneficial.
+We recommend this cleaning mainly at commercial properties but will also use it at times with residential.
+Mainlines at a residence that’s over 125ft long, I will suggest water jetting because it may be more beneficial.
 Cleaning with snakes and blades over 125ft is hard and also less effective.
-The further you go out the rotational force slows down and the cutter looses what it’s meant to do.
+The further you go out the rotational force slows down and the cutter loses what it’s meant to do.
 Water-jetting may be more expensive but all the force is always at the end of the nozzle.